 What is ovarian cancer?

 A better first question is maybe what ovaries are...
 They’re the two small round organs that are part of the female reproductive system, storing and releasing eggs.
-Anyone who has ovaries (including women and transgender men) can get ovarian cancer.
 But because the ovaries are deep in your body and the symptoms look like lots of fairly common conditions – or worse - ‘women’s problems’, it’s often hard to diagnose.

 As with most cancers, the earlier the diagnosis, the easier it is to treat – so understanding something about the signs and symptoms of ovarian cancer is pretty important if you’ve got ovaries - or if you’re close to someone who has them.